Gynaecomastia in Men

 Male breast reduction is a suitable treatment option for gynaecomastia in men.
 However, if the underlying cause is obesity, the surgeon may recommend dieting and exercising before choosing man boob surgery.

-During man boob surgery, a cosmetic surgeon will remove excess fat and glandular tissue.
+During man boob surgery, a cosmetic surgery will remove excess fat and glandular tissue.
 In some cases, excess skin can also be removed during man boob surgery.

 How Is Man Boob Surgery Performed?